 Mark Wunderlich was born in Winona, Minnesota and grew up in rural Fountain City, Wisconsin.
 He attended Concordia College’s Institut für Deutsche Studien, and later the University of Wisconsin from which he received a BA in German Literature and English.
 Wunderlich earned a Master of Fine Arts from Columbia University’s School of the Arts Writing Division where he studied poetry with J.D.
 McClatchy, William Matthews and Lucie Brock-Broido, among others, and translation with William Weaver and Frank MacShane.

 Wunderlich’s first book, The Anchorage, was published in 1999 by the University of Massachusetts Press, and received the Lambda Literary Award.
 His second book, Voluntary Servitude, was published by Graywolf Press in 2004.
 A third volume of poems titled The Earth Avails, was published in 2014 and received the 2015 Rilke Prize from the University of North Texas and was a finalist for the Kingsley Tufts Award.
-He has published individual poems in The Nation, The New Republic, The Believer, The Paris Review, Slate, Yale Review, The New York Times Magazine and elsewhere.
+He has published individual poems in The Nation, The New Republic, The New Yorker, The Believer, The Paris Review, Slate, Yale Review, The New York Times Magazine and elsewhere.
 His work has been included in over forty anthologies and has been featured on NPR’s All Things Considered.
 His work has been translated into Italian, Bulgarian, Spanish, German, Turkish and Swedish.

 Since 2003 he has been a member of the Literature Faculty at Bennington College in Vermont, and where he become the first director of Poetry at Bennington, which is the college’s endowed series of brief residencies by visiting poets.
 In 2017 he was appointed the Director of the Bennington Writing Seminars graduate writing program.
 Wunderlich has taught in the graduate writing programs at Columbia University, Sarah Lawrence College, Ohio University and San Francisco State University.
 He has taught undergraduate writing and literature courses at Stanford University, Barnard College and Stonehill College.